Here are the Top 5 Strategies from Dr. David Crumpacker to help with your depression this year:

 - Get back to doing your hobbies that bring joy to your life.
 Things like gardening, sports, hiking, cooking or baking, playing an instrument, drawing or painting, or photography.
 There are lots of fun local events and experiences associated with your hobbies for you to participate in.

 - Find your local charity to volunteer!
 Something that you have a passion for may need your help this year.
 Getting out of the house and working for an organization that helps people or animals is a great way to boost your mood this week.
-I mean someone must play with all those cute puppies and kittens this week, why not you?
+Someone must play with all those cute puppies and kittens this week, so why not you?

 - Events with Friends or Family

-- Another great way to get connected again and get out of the house is with the people you are closest too.
+- Another great way to reconnect and get out of the house is with the people you are closest to.
 Catch a movie with the family, go bowling, or visit your local zoo/museum.
-Try to be your local tourist this weekend, and you will be amazed at things you can find to do in DFW.
+Try to be your local tourist this weekend, and you will be amazed at the things you can find to do in DFW.

-We hope that these 5 strategies can help your depression symptoms and kick off your new year in the right direction.
+We hope these five strategies can help your depression symptoms and kick off your new year in the right direction.

 Dr. David Crumpacker and the TMSNS Treatment Team